TN 99 (03-25)

 2. Secondary evidence of wages

-Consider the following as secondary evidence of wages only after appropriate attempts to obtain pay stubs or wage data from an SSA-approved wage verification company are unsuccessful:
+Consider the following as secondary evidence of wages if wage and employment information through PIE is unavailable and attempts to obtain pay stubs, and wage evidence from an SSA-approved wage verification company are unsuccessful:

 1. a.

-queries obtained through the Interstate Benefits Inquiry (IBIQ), the National Directory of New Hires (NDNH), or SSA Access to State Records Online (SASRO) databases when documented according to SI 00820.130C.3;
+Queries obtained through the Interstate Benefits Inquiry (IBIQ), the National Directory of New Hires (NDNH), or SSA Access to State Records Online (SASRO) databases when documented according to SI 00820.130C.4 in this section;

 2. b.